 You must be aware that Venezuela is the fourth WORST most difficult place to create a new business in the world, according to the survey from the World Bank.
 Many difficulties can arise from the moment you try to incorporate a new company, most of them because the point of view of the registrar officer, that has discretionary powers.

 The main issues:

 1) Foreigner persons or companies being shareholders, as they request registration with tax authorities, to a working visa (depending on the registrar officer in charge at the moment of the registration)

-2) Board of Directors: requested that sometimes (not always) for the members of the board to be Venezuelan or to have a working or a resident visa
+2) Board of Directors: requested that sometimes (not always) for the shareholders of the board to be Venezuelan or to have a working or a resident visa

 3) Amount of the share capital depends on the purpose of the company, and a list that was drafted by the Ministry of Interior and Justice, that is not shown to the public and lawyers.
 It is not unusual that they request several times to increase the capital

 4) Registration of the share capital, as there is a Superintendency for Foreign Investments, but sometimes they do not register a foreign investment except if the capital was transferred from abroad via bank-system at the lowest exchange rate of the Three valid (6.30/US$), and not at the highest legally possible (199/US$), not to mention black market (over 600/US$).

 5) Problem often arise with the banks, that try to apply very restrictive money laundering rules for foreign capital.

 To incorporate a Venezuela company the following is required for the Registro Mercantil of Venezuela: